toeverything/blocksuite/packages/docs/components/widgets/pie-menu.md

 - Keeping Menu Open: If the trigger key is released before the "SELECT_ON_RELEASE_TIMEOUT" threshold, the pie menu remains open, allowing for multiple selections without reopening the menu.

 - Shortcut Selection: The numeric keys (0-9) correspond to actions within the pie menu.
-Pressing a numeric key selects the action associated with that number directly.
+Pressing a numeric key selects the action associated with that number directly active (this does not work for color nodes).

-- Toggle Node: Toggle node allows you to select items in the menu without releasing the trigger.
-If the pie menu is kept open you can click the node to toggle the action.
-If it is in **selectOnRelease** then you can hover over the node to toggle it.

 Enhance your workflow by utilizing the Pie Menu widget for swift and intuitive access to various functions with minimal keystrokes.